vulture-boy/duck-hunt-library/content/matchups/039-king-dedede.md

 ---
 ### Contributions

-Written and compiled by Vultures.
+Written and compiled by Vultures & Smasher.
 Not peer reviewed.

 Some observations from Landslide, Pyro-Is-Magic, Spin, tater.